geopm/geopm/tutorial/README.md

 prior to the v0.3.0 alpha release.
 The tutorial scripts have been updated to use the launcher, but the videos have not.

+As some of the tutorials involve OpenMP directly or make use of OpenMP through other library calls (e.g. DGEMM), the OMP_NUM_THREADS environment variable must be set properly prior to invoking one of the tutorial scripts.
+Since the default is 1 for this variable, some tutorials will take an exceptionally long time if this is not specified properly.

 Building the tutorials
 ----------------------
 A simple Makefile which is not part of the GEOPM autotools build